lig/lig/README.md

 ### 🏗️🚢🏃

+- ⚡ I use the name `main` for the main branch.
 - 🌱 I’m learning Rust and I love it.
 - ⚔️ Recently I've joined the "crusade" for null safety support in Dart/Flutter packages I use in a pet project.
 - 🔭 I'm developing [Wok](https://github.com/lig/wok) -- a tool to control several git repositories as a single project.
 Hope to bring to stable release soon.